 iv.
-All security deposited by the self-insured employer shall be maintained as provided by Section 72-302, Idaho Code.
-(3-23-22)
+All security deposited by the self insured employer shall be maintained as provided by Section 72-302, Idaho Code.
+(3 23 22)

 v.
 Any withdrawal or partial release of security deposited hereunder must be requested in writing and approved by the Commission.
+Only one (1) request may be made per calendar year.
 (3-23-22)